T-Stitch/T-Stitch.github.io/README.md

 # T-Stitch: Accelerating Sampling in Pre-trained Diffusion Models with Trajectory Stitching

-This is the repository that contains source code for the [Nerfies website](https://T-Stitch.github.io).
+This is the repository that contains source code for the [T-Stitch website](https://T-Stitch.github.io).